The question I hear most often is this: How do I get more clients? Where do I FIND them?!

-As much as I wish I had a quick answer, there is no single way to instantly generate a slew of new clients.
-(Yeah, don't get me STARTED on Groupon
+As much as I wish I had a quick answer, there are many ways to generate a slew of new clients, some better (easier, faster) than others.
+One problem is that some of the "strategies" that come immediately to mind are not actually sales strategies, so they don't always deliver the results you might expect.
+(Yeah, don't get me STARTED on Groupon!!)

-!!)
-But there are a ton of ways that work to generate new suspects and prospects, and what we need to do is try several, and figure out what combination of stuff works for us.
+Because there are a ton of ways that work to generate new prospects and clients, the best plan is try several, and figure out what combination of stuff works best for you and your business.

 It helps to understand the marketing and sales cycle, which goes something like this: